Small business revolution

 - Support a universal Paid Family and Medical Leave program that covers leave for small businesses and independent workers.

-- Invest in roads and broadband (see our plan to Fix the Roads, and our forthcoming Broadband plan), because good infrastructure helps attract and grow all types of businesses, including small businesses.
+- Invest in roads and broadband to build a state where workers and companies want to move, and where we are constantly growing the next generation of entrepreneurs, because good infrastructure helps attract and grow all types of businesses, including small businesses.
+See our full plans to Fix the Roads, and expand Broadband for details.

 - Start a State Bank to offer greater access to capital for small businesses and infrastructure projects.